mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

-Since the data converter is defined as client options, it also means that we can set the data converters ourselves depending on the need, e.g. using the new codec data converter rather than the default global data converter.
+Since the data converter is defined as client options, it also means that we can set the data converters ourselves depending on the need, e.g. using the new codec data converter rather than the global data converter.

-But, what are the differences between global data converter and coder data converter?
-Global data converter is powered by the default data converter, which delegates conversion to type specific PayloadConverter instance.
+But, what are the differences between the global data converter and the codec data converter?
+The global data converter is powered by the default data converter, which delegates conversion to type specific PayloadConverter instance.
 It supports 5 encoding types: null, byte-array, protobuf json, protobuf, and jackson json.
 As for the codec data converter, it is specific to one codec (Json, Zlib, ...).